 First, you will need to determine how big you want your bandana.
-This is completely up to you, obviously there are no rules. 😉 If you’d like a pattern for the sizes that I created, you can download that right here.
-I created three different sizes, one for tiny dogs, one for medium and one for larger breeds, but you can certainly adjust the triangle shape and it’s size for a custom fit.
+This is completely up to you, obviously, there are no rules. 😉 If you’d like a pattern for the sizes that I created, you can download that right here.
+I created three different sizes, one for tiny dogs, one for medium and one for larger breeds like the golden retrievers below.
+Of course, you can certainly adjust the triangle shape and its size for a custom fit.

-If you are creating your pattern from scratch, you may want to draw each pieces out, with their corresponding measurements to figure out how much fabric to buy.
-First deternine the size of the triangle bandana piece that fits best.
+If you are creating your pattern from scratch, you may want to draw each piece out, with their corresponding measurements to figure out how much fabric to buy.
+First, determine the size of the triangle bandana piece that fits best.
 Grab a ruler or tape measure, and have your trusty pet by your side.
 Use that measurement for the triangle piece and add a seam allowance all the way around.
-For the neck band, simply measure your pet’s current collar.
-This is usually the perfect length with enough overlap for Velcro or other closure type.
+For the neckband, simply measure your pet’s current collar.
+This is usually the perfect length with enough overlap for Velcro or other closure types.
 Now take the collar measure, double the height, plus add a seam allowance all the way around the neckband piece.

 IMPORTANT: Did you remember to add a seam allowance to your pattern?
 This is the area between the raw fabric edge and the stitching line on the pieces of material being sewn together.
 They typically range from 1/4 inch (6.4 mm) wide to as much as several inches.
 It’s up to you how wide you’d like to make yours.
 I typically use a 5/8 inch (1.5cm) seam allowance.